How To Register a Trademark With the USPTO FAQ

 - Constructive notice of ownership of the mark.
 This means that under registration, anyone who uses the mark after you is expected to know that it is your trademark.
 They will be labeled "willful" infringers if they misuse it, and you will be able to collect damages and attorney's fees

 - After five years, if no one contests your right to the mark, you can file for incontestable status.
 This means that no one can ever contest your right to use the mark

 Constructive notice is a valuable advantage for your business as it protects you from others using a similar trademark as your business expands.
 If you started using your mark in commerce before another party in a different area, your federal registration overrides their common law rights, and they must stop using it.
 On the other hand, if the other party used the mark before you, they will be limited to their territory, and your federal registration covers the rest of the country.

 State-Level Protection for Trademarks

-Get Legal Help When Registering Your Trademark
+Get Legal Help From a Trademark Attorney

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help